Events

 Please email chsi@castlemainehistoricalsociety.com to arrange appointment for a personal visit.

-Monday Meetings are the first Monday of each month at 7:30 pm.
+Monday Meetings are the first Monday of each month except December, January and February at 7:30 pm.

 These meetings are held at the Former Courthouse, 7 Goldsmith Crescent, Castlemaine